The Puritan Gift, by Kenneth & William Hopper

 - MI appoints its first group of Associates

 - Woollard completes first comprehensive human capital risk assessment, using the maturity framework, with private sector healthcare provider

 - Woollard completes pilot maturity assessment with major transport sector organisation

 - MI’s website launched in February and first Orientation Programme is run in September.

-- Asta Bjarnadottir joins the team to form MI’s first Council.
-Professor David Collings is appointed as Principal Academic to set up MI’s Academic Panel.
+- Asta Bjarnadottir joins the team to form the Institute’s first Council.
+Professor David Collings is appointed as Principal Academic to set up its Academic Panel.

 - Kearns, Scott and Woollard discuss how to develop mature thinking and practice in human capital management.
 They agree to establish a brand new professional institution – the Institute of HR Maturity (the name changed to Maturity Institute in July 2014)

 - Kearns gifts his ‘HR Maturity Scale’ to the Institute to encourage further research and usage on a common platform.

 Kearns continues to teach his MBA course on ‘HR Strategy’ and alumni apply the lessons on assignments with local businesses in Iceland and early signs of adoption appear of mature thinking and people management practice.

 The Puritan Gift becomes an FT best seller with its ‘25 Management Principles’